What SMS Number is Right for You? Local vs. Toll-Free vs. Short Codes

-In the US and Canada, three types of phone numbers are used for bulk texting: Local, toll-free, and short codes.
+Three types of phone numbers are used for bulk texting: 10DLC, toll-free, and short codes.
 Each comes with strengths and weaknesses, making each well-suited for particular industries.
-They are regulated differently, subject to different (albeit similar) rules, and have varying capabilities.
 Selecting the right one is essential in determining the success of any SMS campaign.
+Find one that suits your company’s needs with Sakari.

 Why Do Phone Types Matter?